-The cost income ratio compares the operating costs within the business with the income that it generates and therefore it is a measure of how efficiently the Society leverages its resources.
-This metric has reduced to 86.2% from 101.6% in 2022 and is largely driven by the increased net interest income due to increasing base rates in the year.
+The cost income ratio compares the operating costs within the business with the income that it generates and therefore it is a measure of how efficiently the Society utilises its resources.
+This metric has increased slightly to 91.8% from 86.5% in 2023 and is largely driven by the decreased net interest income due to decreasing base rates in the year as administrative expenses fell year on year.